-- It will feel like you’re running a completely new computer.
+- It will feel like you’re running an entirely new computer.

-- Not that convenient because your MacBook must be rebooted to switch between Windows 10 and macOS.
+- Not that convenient because you have to reboot your MacBook to switch between Windows 10 and macOS.

-- Partition size is semi-permanent, and cannot be resized without some considerable effort to re-install and repartition.
+- Partition size is semi-permanent, and you can’t resize it without some re-installing and repartitioning.

-- Transferring files between the two systems is like transferring between two totally separate computers- you’ll need to share them by flash drive (see the best usb-c drive for MacBook Pro), email, or some other method that isn’t just drag-and-drop.
+- Transferring files between the two systems is like transferring between two totally separate computers- you’ll need to share them by flash drive (see the best USB-C drive for MacBook Pro), Google Drive, iCloud email, etc.

 Method 2: Virtual Machines

-In a virtual machine, Windows runs inside an application so it’s like having another computer, but confined inside a single window on your screen.
+Windows 10 runs inside an application in a virtual machine, so it’s like having another computer but confined inside a single window within macOS.
 This means you can work in both Mac and Windows simultaneously, but it will use a lot of resources on your Mac and might slow things down.

-- It’s much more convenient than rebooting your computer to use Windows.
+- It’s much more convenient than rebooting your computer to switch between macOS and Windows 10.

 - You can change the size of the partition whenever you want.

-- You can use files between operating systems easily.
+- You can transfer files between operating systems easily.

-- You’ll need to buy a software license for your virtualization machine in addition to a copy of Windows.
+- You’ll need to buy a software license for your virtualization machine and a copy of Windows 10.

 - You may notice some drop in performance compared to dual-booting since you are running both operating systems simultaneously.

-Running Windows on a MacBook Pro means you get to have your cake and eat it too.
+Running Windows and macOS on a MacBook Pro means you get to have your cake and eat it too.
 It’s a great compromise between systems that let you do the work you need to while sticking with the operating system you know best.
-While you may see some performance loss and it won’t be quite the same as having a computer completely dedicated to Windows, you do have a variety of options to work with what you’ve got.